callnoah2/Fractals/doc/Manual.md

 * common errors are caused by bad input to the program, this could be caused by:
     * misspelled fractal name
     * non-existant fractal
-    * capitalized fractal name
-* any of these will cause the program to prompt the user to enter a valid fractal name
+* any of these will cause the program to give the user an error message, try again with a new file or no file.
 * Some fractals do not have complete configuration data and will not print the fractal.
+  * this can be fixed by editing the data/.frac file, or choose another file to print